Requirements for Application to the Paws of War Program

 MEET THE FOLLOWING REQUIREMENTS

-- Attend a 1 week full time course after you have had the service dog for 6 months
+Attend a 1 week full time course after you have had the service dog for 6 months (Once approved the schedule will be provided)

 If you are still interested and meet these minimum qualifications, fill out the application below.
 Once received we will require medical information, a copy of your DD-214, your living situation and information gathered from your references and medical provider(s).